"A collaboration between some of the top biomedical researchers in the UK may be making progress towards finding a cure for HIV.

-If indicated, elimination of unabsorbed active substance may be achieved by gastric lavage.
-Administration of activated charcoal may also be used to aid in removal of unabsorbed active substance.
+Administration of activated charcoal may be used to aid in removal of unabsorbed active substance.

 Tenofovir is efficiently removed by hemodialysis with an extraction coefficient of approximately 54%.
 Following a single 300 mg dose of VIREAD, a four-hour hemodialysis session removed approximately 10% of the administered tenofovir dose.

 COMPLERA should not be coadministered with the following drugs, as significant decreases in rilpivirine plasma concentrations may occur due to CYP3A enzyme induction or gastric pH increase, which may result in loss of virologic response and possible resistance to COMPLERA or to the class of NNRTIs [See DRUG INTERACTIONS and CLINICAL PHARMACOLOGY]:

 - proton pump inhibitors, such as dexlansoprazole, esomeprazole, lansoprazole, omeprazole, pantoprazole, rabeprazole

 - the glucocorticoid systemic dexamethasone (more than a single dose)